 MATHEMATICS: Algebra 1, Geometry and Algebra 2 are the standard minimum courses required by colleges for admission, as most liberal arts colleges require three years of mathematics.
 For majors in engineering, mathematics, science and related areas, a student should take a minimum of four years of college preparatory mathematics in high school.
-Additional courses in mathematics are available for students interested in math related occupations.
+Additional courses in mathematics are available for students interested in math related post-secondary programs.

 SCIENCE: Earth science, biology, and chemistry represent the standard minimum requirement for college admission.
 For students entering the field of science, mathematics, engineering, pre-medical, or pre-dental; four years of science are strongly recommended, with one of those being Physics.
-AP coursework is recommended should the student want to pursue science-related majors in college.
+AP coursework is recommended for students who are interested in science-related majors in college.